Solva Community Council • Cyngor Cymuned Solfach

 Solva Memorial Hall is approaching its centenary in 2022.
 It is owned by the community and run by a Management Committee, in partnership with Solva Community Council.
 Recently painted and adorned with mosaics made by our community, it is available to hire for events and celebrations.
+It also has Wi-Fi, a projector and sound system.
 More details can be found on its website.

 Gentle Fitness with Laura